Media24si/ApiResource/README.md

 Configures a base URL for the client, so that requests created using a relative URL are combined with the base_url.
 Same as guzzle base_url.
 For more, see the official [manual].

 #### defaults
-Associative array of Request Options that are applied to every request created by the client.
+Associative array of Request Options, that are applied to every request, created by the client.
 See the official [manual].

 #### endpoints
 Array of defined endpoints.
 Here you can define your aliases for endpoints.